15 Dining Room Rugs for Every Style, Size and Budget

 When shopping for a dining room rug, it’s important to take note of two measurements: your space and your dining table.
 You don’t want a rug that's too small underfoot, but you also don’t want a rug to extend too far beyond the dining room chairs, as that can make your furniture look too small.
 The most standard size for a dining area rug is either 8' x 10' or 9' x 12'.
 If you live in a small space or just have a dining nook, look for a 5' x 7' or square 6' x 6' rug.
 And if you’re shopping for a round dining room rug, the standard sizes are 6' or 8' (measured in diameter).
 A 5-foot round rug is great for small dining spaces with a bistro table or breakfast nook.

 Another timeless rug is the diamond pattern.
 It's patterned, but it's not too busy.
 (Though if you're a maximalist, it's great for layering!)
-This Pottery Barn flatweave version is a nice lightweight alternative to tufted or plush diamond patterns.
+This flatweave version on Wayfair is a nice lightweight alternative to tufted or plush diamond patterns.

 Anthropologie has some unique, over-the-top rugs, including this rug that blends two iconic styles from opposite ends of the world.
 The super-plush rug features Scandinavian crosses with Moroccan tassels to create the perfect accent for any bohemian or global-inspired dining room.